What is CEO Fraud?

 Phishing is a cybercrime that uses tactics including deceptive emails, websites and text messages to steal money, tax information, and other confidential information.
-Cybercriminals send a large number of emails for example to different company CEOs, hoping to trick one or more recipients into responding.
-Depending on the phishing technique, the criminal might then use malware or another method to gain access to the CEO’s email account, contact list, or confidential information that can then be used to send targeted CEO fraud emails to unsuspecting recipients.
+Cybercriminals send a large number of emails to different company employees, hoping to trick one or more recipients into responding.
+Depending on the phishing technique, the criminal might then use malware with a downloadable email attachment or set up a landing page to steal user credentials.
+Either method is used to gain access to the CEO’s email account, contact list, or confidential information that can then be used to send targeted CEO fraud emails to unsuspecting recipients.

 Executive whaling is a sophisticated cybercrime in which criminals impersonate company CEOs, CFOs, and other executives, hoping to trick victims into acting.
 The goal is to use the executive’s authority or status to convince the recipient to respond quickly without verifying the request with another colleague.
 Victims feel like they’re doing something good by helping out their CEO and company by for example, paying a third-party company or uploading tax documents to a private server.

 These CEO fraud techniques all rely on one key element – that people are busy and don’t pay full attention to emails, website URLs, text messages, or voicemail details.
 All it takes is missing a spelling error or a slightly different email address, and the cybercriminal wins.

 It is important to provide company employees with security awareness education and knowledge that reinforces the importance of paying attention to email addresses, company names, and requests that have even a hint of suspicion.

 - Educate your employees about common CEO fraud tactics.
 Take advantage of free phishing simulation tools to educate and identify phishing, social engineering, and CEO fraud risk.